pySTEPS/pysteps.github.io/index.md

 Our first workshop using *pysteps* took place during ERAD2018 in Ede-Wageningen, NL, on 1 July 2018.
 With over 30 participants, this was a very successful workshop!
 We would like to thank all the participants for their enthusiasm and commitment!

 The short-course description and material are available on the [ERAD2018 website](https://www.erad2018.nl/short-courses/) (search for short-course 4: *Radar-based Ensemble Precipitation Nowcasting*).

-## Download pysteps 0.1

-The first release of pysteps is available [here](https://github.com/pySTEPS/pysteps/releases).

-Features included in pysteps 0.1:

-* Support for reading various composite radar image formats (netCDF, OPERA HDF, GIF, PGM).
-* Writing of the nowcast to netCDF following CF 1.7 conventions.
-* Optical flow methods to compute the radar echo motion fields (local and spectral approaches are available).
-* A semi-Lagrangian advection scheme to extrapolate the radar fields.
-* Spatial random field generators to create realistic correlated perturbation fields.
-* Autoregressive models to impose temporal auto-correlations.
-* Methods to generate deterministic and ensemble precipitation nowcasts.
-* Support for parallelization using Dask.
-* Scale-decomposition of precipitation fields based on the STEPS framework.
-* Verification of deterministic and spatial forecasts: RMSE, MAE, correlation, CSI, ETS, HSS, Fractions Skill Score, etc.
-* Verification of ensemble and probabilistic forecasts: reliability diagram, rank histograms, ROC curves, CRPS, ensemble spread-skill.
-* Utilities to convert, transform and aggregate precipitation fields.
-* Visualization methods to plot and animate radar rainfall fields, motion fields and ensemble nowcasts.
-Support for Basemap.
-* Example scripts to quickly introduce the users to the working of various modules.

 ## Quick-start guide
 It is very easy to start using *pysteps*!
 You simply need to install the dependencies, download the latest *pysteps* version and install it.